dotnet/csharplang/proposals/roles.md

 The following accessibility constraints exist:
 - [...]
-- **The underlying type of a role type shall be at least as accessible as the role type itself.**
+- **The underlying type of an extension type shall be at least as accessible as the extension type itself.**
-- **The base roles of a role type shall be at least as accessible as the role type itself.**
+- **The base extensions of an extension type shall be at least as accessible as the extension type itself.**

 Note those also apply to visibility constraints of file-local types (TODO not yet specified).